anuponwa/vscode-relative-goto-center/README.md

 Users appreciate release notes as you update your extension.

+### 0.2.0
+- Update behavior of the `selectTo`.
+Now it expands the current selection.
+- The cursor ends up in the correct direction of the `selectTo`.
+- The swap cursor command recenters the active cursor.

 ### 0.1.1
 - Fix `goTo` to go to the firstNonWhite character instead of column 0